What is Batch Support?

 Batch Support in MyWorks Sync will real-time sync order payments from WooCommerce to QuickBooks Online - but will sync them to your Undeposited Funds account.

 Then, when your processor batches your transactions for the day (and you set the batch support setting to run at this same time), MyWorks Sync will automatically make a Bank Deposit in QuickBooks Online that will group the payments together from Undeposited Funds and deposit them into the bank account you set in Map > Payment Methods.
 At this time, it will also deduct transaction fees from this batch, if this is turned in in Map > Payment Methods as well.
 This results in easily "matching" your credit card deposit to this Bank Deposit in QuickBooks:

-Batch Support will only be triggered for current days sales.
-This means that MyWorks Sync cannot retroactively create batches for orders placed/synced over to QuickBooks Online before Batch Support was enabled in your Payment Method Mappings.
+Batch Support will only be triggered for the current day's sales.
+This means that MyWorks Sync will not retroactively create batches for orders placed/synced over to QuickBooks Online before Batch Support was enabled in your Payment Method Mappings.
 To learn more about this, visit Batch Support for pre-existing orders.

 How do I configure Batch Support?

 - Enable this setting on the Map > Payment Methods page (click Show Advanced Options) - and choose the deposit schedule (daily/weekly), the time of the Batch Support deposit, the Undeposited Funds and Bank Account the funds will be going into.

 - Visit MyWorks Sync > Connection tab.
 This lets MyWorks Sync know what time to create the deposit.
 Simply loading this page is all that's needed.